FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Related Work

-To fully represent a 3D object and environment without large explicit storage, neural representations have drawn extensive attention in computer graphics and computer vision communities.
+To fully represent a 3D object and environment, neural representations have drawn extensive attention.
 With a deep neural network that depicts a 3D world as an implicit function, the neural networks may directly approximate an object's appearance given a camera pose \cite{sitzmann2019deepvoxels,sitzmann2019srns,sitzmann2019siren,mildenhall2020nerf,park2017transformation}.
 Prior arts also investigated implicitly representing shapes ~\cite{park2019deepsdf} and surfaces ~\cite{mescheder2019occupancy} to improve the visual quality of 3D objects.
 Inspired by \cite{park2019deepsdf}, signed distance functions have been deployed for representing raw data such as point cloud ~\cite{atzmon2020sal,gropp2020implicit} with better efficiency ~\cite{chabra2020deep}.
 The input information ranged from 2D images ~\cite{lin2020sdf, yariv2020multiview,choi2019extreme}, 3D context ~\cite{saito2019pifu, oechsle2019texture, zhang2020deep}, time-varying vector field~\cite{niemeyer2019occupancy} to local features~\cite{tretschk2020patchnets, liu2020neural}.
 Current implicit representations primarily focus on locally ``outside-in'' viewing of individual objects, with low field-of-view, speed, and resolution.
 For large scenes, the lack of coverage may cause the quality to drop.
 However, in virtual reality, the cameras are typically first-person and highly dynamic, requiring low latency, high resolution, and 6DoF coverage.